 The e-commerce growth across all business segments in 13 global markets has increased parcel volume by 48 percent.Pitney Bowes

-There is a growing demand for packaging in all areas of eCommerce distribution channels.
-Packaging must be lighter and use fewer materials, especially plastic.
+There is a growing demand for packaging in all areas of eCommerce distribution channels. eCommerce packaging design must be lighter and use fewer materials, especially plastic.
 Labels and contents information should be clear and easy to read.

 Every piece of your packaging, from tissue paper to shipping labels, should carry your brand’s message and be an integral part of your marketing strategy.
-Brand Colors, labels and logos set your package apart from the rest.
-Click the banner below for help with packaging or anything eCommerce related.
+Brand colors, labels and logos set your package apart from the rest.

 Editorial Credit: Hadrian / Shutterstock.com